Mladá Boleslav: Administrative division

+The core municipal parts Mladá Boleslav I–IV are often referred to by their historical names: Staré Město ("Old Town"), Nové Město ("New Town"), Podolec and Pták.

 Etymology

-Mladá Boleslav was named after its founder, Duke Boleslaus II, who was called "The Young One" to distinguish him from his father.
-Because there was already a town known as Boleslav near Prague, this new town was called Město Boleslava Mladého ("The Town of Boleslav the Young"), later abbreviated to Mladá Boleslav ("Young Boleslav") to distinguish it from the older town of Boleslav, which in the 15th century became known as Stará Boleslav ("Old Boleslav").
+Mladá Boleslav was named after its founder, Duke Boleslaus II, who was called "the Young One", to distinguish him from his father.
+Because there was already a town known as Boleslav near Prague, this new town was called "Město Boleslava Mladého" ("the town of Boleslav the Young"), later abbreviated to Mladá Boleslav ("young Boleslav"), to distinguish it from the older town of Boleslav, which in the 15th century became known as Stará Boleslav ("old Boleslav").

 Geography

 Mladá Boleslav is located about 45 km northeast of Prague.
-The eastern part of the municipal territory lies in the Jičín Uplands, the western part lies in the Jizera Table.
-The highest point is located on the slopes of the Chlum hill, at 301 m above sea level.
+The eastern part of the municipal territory lies in the Jičín Uplands and the western part lies in the Jizera Table.
+The highest point is located on the slopes of the Chlum hill at 301 m above sea level.
 The city is situated on the left bank of the Jizera River, at its confluence with the Klenice River.
 The historic city centre is situated on a promontory above the confluence.

 History

+Early history

 In the second half of the 10th century, a gord was founded by Duke Boleslaus II on a promontory, in the area of today's historic centre.
 The first trustworthy written mention of the gord is from 1130, when it was also called "New Boleslav" for the first time.
-Probably in the 11th century, a settlement was founded below the promontory, on an important site on the road from Prague to northern Bohemia, Lusatia, and Brandenburg.
+Probably in the 11th century, a settlement was founded below the promontory in an area called Podolec, on an important site on the road from Prague to northern Bohemia, Lusatia and Brandenburg.

-A new stone royal castle was built on top of the promontory next to the gord in the middle of the 13th century, and the gord was abandoned.
-In 1548 and after a fire in 1555, Renaissance reconstructions were made.
-In 1600, Mladá Boleslav was promoted to a royal city by Emperor Rudolf II.
+During the 13th century, the settlement in Podolec grew, acquired an urban character and even some privileges of the town.
+A new stone royal castle was built on top of the promontory next to the gord in the middle of the 13th century and the gord was abandoned.
+In 1318, Lords of Michalovice acquired Mladá Boleslav from King John of Bohemia.
+In 1334, the market village was moved to the area in front of the castle and was promoted to a town.
+From that times, the town was called Mladá Boleslav.

-In the 16th century, Mladá Boleslav was a leading centre of the Moravian Church, hosting the Brethren's bishop, a Renaissance church, and a printing house.
-In 1518, the very first map of Bohemia was printed by Mikuláš Klaudyán in Mladá Boleslav.
-After the Thirty Years' War in the 17th century, the city's population declined by 40% and the castle was in ruins.

-At the beginning of the 18th century, the former castle was rebuilt into barracks.
-During the World War II, it was an internment centre of Jews.
-Since 1972 the castle serves as the Regional Museum and as the seat of the district archive.